clawpack/pyclaw/doc/petclaw/installationMac.rst

 Installation of numpy
 =====================
 Enthought Python 2.7 comes already with numpy 1.5.1 (see `EPDChangelog <http://www.enthought.com/EPDChangelog.html>`_) which is one of the supported and recommended version for PetClaw.
-If you have a different Python distribution check if you have numpy 1.5 or 1.5.1 or 1.6.In case you need to install it, you can use three approaches:
+If you have a different Python distribution check if you have numpy 1.5 or 1.5.1 or 1.6.
+In case you need to install it, you can use three approaches:

     * Download and install manually the source file: ::